 All breeding Havana Silk Dogs are required to pass health testing from the Orthopedic Foundation for Animals (OFA) for hip dysplasia (score of fair or better), patellar luxation, cardiac screening, and BAER hearing test; from the Canine Eye Registry Foundation (CERF) certifying that eyes are normal; and blood chemistry panel with bile acid tests to ensure overall and liver health.
 Health clearances for all dogs are publicly available at the OFA website, ofa.org.
-All puppies will have had a well puppy veterinary exam including BAER hearing testing, deworming, first round of distemper/parvo vaccination, and microchip implantation.
+All puppies will have had a well puppy veterinary exam including BAER hearing testing, stool test with deworming if necessary, first round of distemper/parvo vaccination, and microchip implantation.
 We recommend bringing the puppy to your veterinarian within 7 days of taking them home.

 Although they enjoy going on walks or playing in the yard, Havana Silk Dogs do not need a lot of exercise.
 Many Havana Silk Dogs enjoy playing and will spend much of their time in various activities, but they are not so high energy that they need a large yard or long periods of exercise.
 Silk Dogs are social and need to be with their family, and should never be left outside alone.
 They are not heavy eaters; we feed our Silks about 1/4 cup of high-quality kibble in the morning and 1/4 cup in the evening, along with supplementing with fish oil.